altruios/namshubettulpa/public/namshubettulpa/chapters/consequences.md

 ~That stabbing pain faded to a dull memory~ 'RG_T::Good luck finding it now'
-~What little pain there was to guide them to that needle was practically gone~ ~This tok, what it was, what it and its siblings made up, kept calm a sea of anger~ ~A hurricane bottled by an impenetrable calm~ 'RG_T::It does not matter'
+~What little pain there was to guide them to that needle was practically gone~ ~This tok, what it was, what it and its siblings made up, kept still a sea of anger~ ~A hurricane bottled by an impenetrable calm~ 'RG_T::It does not matter'
 ~It reflected on the progress it was making, a new batch was ready~